Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

-Name calling propaganda occurs when complementary or pejorative words are used by governments, individuals, or the media to describe another person or group.
+Name calling propaganda occurs when complementary or pejorative words that usually appear in other contexts are instead used to label and shape your opinion of a particular person or group.
 The purpose is to subliminally manipulate or influence public opinion in order to generate conformity with the opinions of those producing the propaganda.

-The more a group is described in a particular way by the media (e.g. Syrian rebels) the more likely it is that media organizations have received instructions to do so.
-Thus, the popularity of a name often demonstrates government interference in the dissemination of information to the public.
+The more often a group is described in a particular way by the media, the more likely it is that media organizations have received instructions to do so.
+Thus, the popularity of a name may demonstrate government interference in the dissemination of information to the public.

 Name Calling Propaganda Examples